fingerprintjs/fingerprint-pro-segment-source-function/README.md

 }
 ```

-This is how each field in the Group Spec is populated:
+This is how fields in the Group Spec are populated:

 | Group Spec field | Source field in Fingerprint Pro `result` or metadata passed to `segment`  |
 | ---------------- | ------------------------------------------------------------------------- |